celia-ait-idir/Job_Market_Analysis-LinkedIn_Web_Scraping/README.txt

 **Key Objectives:**
 - Collect Data Science job listings from LinkedIn.
 - Clean and preprocess the data for analysis.

-- Analyze salary ranges, skill requirements, and needed experice trends.
+- Analyze salary ranges, skill requirements, and experience trends.
 - Visualize patterns and insights to support decision-making for job seekers.

+---

-## Features :
+## Features

 ### Web Scraping
 - Dynamically extracts: